Axiomata

 Compassion

 Your scar knows winter before the air does.
-A word falls, and the wound tightens, thread pulled taut beneath skin, before your mind names what it heard.
-Recognition.
-From the ridge, someone drops a blanket downhill.
-Your scar has already begun the descent.
-Your boots punch through crust as the wind sharpens.
+A word falls – the wound tightens, a thread pulled taut beneath your skin, before your mind finds a name for what it heard.
+Pity stands on the ridge, tossing blankets down the slope – close enough to look kind; far enough to stay dry.
+But the scar knows the terrain – it pulls you toward the cold that made it.
+Your boots break the crust.
+The wind sharpens.
 Ice gathers on your lashes.
-By the time you reach them, the cold is yours too.
+By the time you reach them, the cold is already yours.

 The Shadow